How to Register for a Seller’s Permit in Idaho

 - Having a salesman, agent, or representative who is physically selling, delivering, installing, or taking orders in the state.

 - Making retail sales or selling certain services to Idaho residents

 - An online business located in Idaho is selling taxable products to Idaho residents

 - A remote seller selling over $100,000 of physical products to Idaho residents

 What products and services are taxable in Idaho?

 There are a few exceptions, but almost all physical products are taxable when sold at retail in Idaho.
-Common examples include:
+Common examples of exempt goods include:

 - General merchandise like food, furniture, appliances, and clothing